 Market volatility can occur at any time.
 So you want to be ready for it now and in the future.
 The main thing you can do to prepare is diversify your portfolio.
 Having a balance of different assets decreases your overall level of risk.
 While some of your assets momentarily struggle, for example, others may hold steady or even thrive.
 The goal is your portfolio will hopefully feel less like a rollercoaster and more like a fun hike up wealth mountain.

 Beyond that, you’ll want to strongly consider building an emergency fund.
 A good starting point is having enough to cover three to six months of expenses.
-Put it in a Cash Reserve account or set up a Safety Net goal with us, which lowers the risk relative to longer-term investments while also providing enough potential upside to counteract inflation over time.
 This is money you want on hand if market volatility takes a turn for the worse.

 Even if you don’t depend on your investments for income, major economic downturns can affect your life in other ways.
 The poor economy could lead to layoffs, bankruptcies, and other situations that impact your job stability.
 Or if you have rental properties, the real estate market could be adversely affected as well.
 All the more reason to have an emergency fund and ride out that turbulence if the need arises.

 Caught in a downturn?
 Don’t panic.
 Seriously, when the market looks grim, the best reaction is usually to do nothing.
 Selling off your portfolio to prevent further losses is a common investor mistake that does two things:

 - It takes away your chance to rebound with the market

 Scratching an itch usually won’t prevent it from recurring.
 The same goes for reacting to short-term losses in your portfolio.
 As much as you can, you want to resist the urge to react.